Table Of Contents

 DID YOU KNOW?

 One study found 51% of tenants without legal representation had a final judgment issued against them, compared to 22% of renters with legal representation.

-While state laws can vary, partial payment of rent after a tenant receives a proper notice to pay or quit from a landlord, can provide a possible defense to eviction if the landlord accepts the payment, knowing that the partial payment does not meet the lease requirements, the landlord typically loses their right to evict you during that rent period.
-If you make partial payment, your landlord may try to get you to sign a document saying you waive your rights to claim this defense.
+While state laws can vary, partial payment of rent after a tenant receives a proper notice to pay or quit from a landlord, can provide a possible defense to eviction if the landlord accepts the payment, knowing that the partial payment does not meet the lease requirements.
+Note that if you make partial payment, your landlord may try to get you to sign a document waiving your rights to claim this defense.

-If your landlord presents you with a partial payment waiver, you should have an attorney review that document before you sign it.
+If your landlord presents you with a partial payment waiver, you should have a lawyer review that document before you sign it.
 Be prepared a landlord may then provide an additional notice for the balance.

 Federal and state laws require landlords to fulfill certain obligations to their tenants.
 If they fail to meet those obligations, they generally forfeit the right to evict you and may even owe you money.